maimoonaiqbal2000/redshift-stored-procedures/README.md

-# redShift-stored-procedures
-To explain how we can move legacy ELT process implemented in Oracle to AWS RedShift using stored procedures
+This demo explains how we can move legacy ELT process implemented in Oracle to AWS RedShift using stored procedures as well as AWS Glue